 And despite the vast popularity of his many children's novels, Alger did not become wealthy himself.
 He later supported himself by tutoring the children of wealthy New Yorkers.
 One of his students was future Supreme Court Justice Benjamin Cardozo.

 When Alger died, in 1899, he was apparently impoverished, living with his sister in Massachusetts.
-After his death, his sister destroyed all of his papers, a huge impediment to any biographer.
+After his death, his sister destroyed all of his papers, which created a natural impediment to any biographer.

 A Mysterious Life